BigBadBleuCheese/SignalREST/README.md

 #### `/connections/[CONNECTION ID]/events/`

-This request will give you all the SignalR event broadcasts that have been sent to your connection since the connection was started, or the last time you asked.
+This request will give you all the SignalR event broadcasts that have been sent to your connection since the connection was started or the last time you asked, whichever is later.

 The request body should be empty.